 Training and Development Manager

 Requiring at least a bachelor's degree, in addition to related work experience, these positions involve the planning and implementation of programs to enhance an organization's employees' skills.
-Demand for these professionals was expected to increase at a fast as average pace of 7% during the 2014-2024 decade, according to the BLS.
-In 2015, the BLS also reported an annual median wage of $102,640 for these managers.
+Demand for these professionals was expected to increase at a faster than average pace of 10% during the 2016-2026 decade, according to the BLS.
+In 2017, the BLS also reported an annual median wage of $108,250 for these managers.